Aramantos/devaudit/docs/PRIVACY.md

 - **Scan history:** `~/.devaudit/history/` (Linux/Mac) or `%APPDATA%\devaudit\history\` (Windows)
 - **AI preferences:** Browser localStorage (e.g., ignored auditors)
 - **Dashboard settings:** Browser localStorage (theme, keyboard shortcuts)
+- **Chat history:** Browser localStorage (voice assistant conversations)

+**Chat History (100% Local):**

+When you use the voice assistant, your conversation is automatically saved in your browser's localStorage:

+- ✅ **Stays on your device** - Chat history never leaves your machine
+- ✅ **Not sent to any server** - Unlike messages sent to AI, the history itself is only stored locally
+- ✅ **Persists across sessions** - Access past conversations anytime
+- ✅ **Full control** - Delete individual chats or clear all history with one click
+- ✅ **Export/Import** - Download your chat history as JSON for backup or transfer

+**Important:** While chat history is stored locally, remember that each individual message you send during a conversation is still transmitted to Google Cloud Vertex AI for processing (as explained in section 1.3).
+The local history is simply a record of those conversations.

+**To manage chat history:**
+1. Open the voice assistant (microphone button)
+2. Click the "History" icon in the header
+3. View, load, or delete past conversations
+4. Export history to JSON file for backup
+5. Import previously exported history

 **You can delete any of this data at any time.**